telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

     ![Certificate error note](../images/livetraffic/certs/certficate-error-note.png)

-- Absence of the triangle warning means that there are no issues with the server certificate.
+- Absence of the triangle warning means no issues with the server certificate.
 You can still expand and inspect the used certificate in detail through the Response inspector notification.

     ![Valid Certificate details](../images/livetraffic/certs/certficate-valid-note.png)